KubutekB/SpringBootDemo/README.md

 # Running the app:

-1. Download .zip and extract the files
+1. Download the executable demo-0.0.1-SNAPSHOT.jar from build\libs\demo-0.0.1-SNAPSHOT.jar
-2. Run `java -jar demo-0.0.1-SNAPSHOT.jar` full path: demo\build\libs\demo-0.0.1-SNAPSHOT.jar
+2. Run `java -jar demo-0.0.1-SNAPSHOT.jar` from terminal
 3. You will be prompted to choose to authenticate the session (github token needed) or not
-4. You will then be prompted to input a username for the search (header: “Accept: application/json”)  is always the same so it is hardcoded)
+4. You will then be prompted to input a username for the search (header: “Accept: application/json”  is always the same so it is hardcoded)
 5. After getting the response you can try inputting another username or quit.
+6. Source code is in src\main\java\com\example\demo\DemoApplication.java

 # Quirks: